bigbadcode1/real-time-music-map/README.md

 </p>

 <p align="center">
-  Feel the sound around you.
+  See the sound around you - live.
 </p>

 <p align="center">